Fort Myers, FL Housing Market Forecast 2026 to 2027

 How long does it take to sell a house in Fort Myers, FL?

-Houses in Fort Myers, Florida typically sell in 43 days on average.
-Proper pricing and staging are essential to attract buyers in the current market.
+Houses in Fort Myers, Florida typically sell in 96 days on average.
+Market conditions favor strategic pricing and professional marketing.
 A top local agent can help sell your home faster and for the best price.

 How much do real estate agents charge in Fort Myers, FL?